This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain when the area is touched

-- Bumps or blisters (abscess) that may drain pus
+- Red spots, bumps, or blisters that may drain pus

 - Bumpy, raised skin that feels like an orange peel

-- A crackling under your skin when you touch it
+- You feel a crackling under your skin when you touch it.

-- Purple dots or bumps on your skin, or bleeding under your skin
+- You have purple dots or bumps on your skin, or you see bleeding under your skin.

 - Do not share personal items, such as towels, clothing, and razors.